anshdhinhgra47/place-me-up/README.md

-# Airbnb Clone
+# Place Me Up
-- Airbnb Clone designed using React and deployed to Firebase
+- An Airbnb Clone designed using React and deployed to Firebase
 - Try it out here: https://airbnb-clone-67193.web.app